Skip to main content

 It works poorly when:

 • The dataset is randomly accessed across the entire 100 PB on every step.
-The cache miss rate is too high; you are effectively reading from S3 at 5 GB/s.
+The cache miss rate is too high; you are effectively reading from S3 at its raw per-instance ceiling (a few GB/s) instead of from PFS at 50+ GB/s.

 • Files are tiny (under 1 MB each) and the per-request overhead of S3 dominates.
 Pre-pack into shards.